RoyalPgYtPc/Rickware/README.md

-# Rickware
-Rickware © 2025 by RoyalPgYtPc is licensed under CC BY-NC-SA 4.0
+MIT License

+Copyright (c) 2025 RoyalPgYtPc

+Permission is hereby granted, free of charge, to any person obtaining a copy...